makyo/drab-makyo.com/will/will.md

 Article 2: Responsibilities and Obligations
 -------------------------------------------

-1. **Dogs:** James Clary shall assume full responsibility for our dogs.
+1. **Pets:** James Clary shall assume full responsibility for our pets.
 Should he be unable or unwilling to claim such, responsibility will fall to Donna Karr.

 Article 3: Assets
 -----------------